ufz/ogs/web/content/docs/benchmarks/reactive-transport/kineticreactant_allascomponents/KineticReactant2/index.md

 **2d scenario:**
 The 2d--scenario only differs in the domain geometry and assignment of the boundary conditions.
-The horizontal domain is 0.5 m in x and 0.5 m in y direction, and,  discretized into 10374 quadratic elemtents with an edge size of 0.0025 m.
+The horizontal domain is 0.5 m in x and 0.5 m in y direction, and,  discretised into 10374 quadratic elemtents with an edge size of 0.0025 m.

 ![Domains for the 1d/2d simulation models](KineticReactant2_domain.png)